karx/webcomponents/mq_spectate/README.md

 Here we connect to the host, defaults to my selfhosted MQTT borker (EMQ), assign a randomized Client name.

-And on successful connection, subscribe to basic MQTT channels.
+And on successful connection, the web component subscribes to basic MQTT channels.
 Refer [My MQTT Conventions](http://kaaro.akriya.co.in/mqtt/convention/) to know more about how we name my channels.

 * we have 2 attributes for this webc, `host` and `topic`, add more alongside them as and when needed.